typhdotcom/diaspora/README.md

 * `binding_efficiency_formula`: Efficiency = 2n₁/(n₁+n₂); equal masses achieve 100%.
 * `equal_optimal_for_schwarzschild`: Schwarzschild (binding = rest mass) ⟺ equal masses.

 Interpretation: Cycles sharing edges in opposite directions cancel strain.
 Force is proportional to the product of masses.
 Same-direction repels; opposite-direction attracts.
+Gravity is strictly bilinear: multi-body binding decomposes exactly into pairwise terms with no emergent N-body forces.
 Bound pairs sit in potential wells; escape requires the binding energy.
 Orientation acts like electric charge: matter and antimatter are the same cycle traversed in opposite directions.
 Complete overlap annihilates to zero energy and zero charge; the resulting "vacuum bubble" exerts no gravitational influence.
 The Schwarzschild condition (binding = rest mass) occurs exactly at complete overlap, and only for equal-mass pairs.
 Unequal masses leave residual mass equal to the difference; the heavier particle's excess cannot be canceled.

 ### Simulation (`Sim.lean`)